 Although at times inconvenient, it’s necessary.
 The more access employees have to a network leads to a greater risk for the corporation.
 So how do you limit access?
 Give employees access to those applications and websites that are necessary to do their job, it’s a rather simple approach that reduces risk considerably, yet many companies haven’t taken this approach.

 The following are a few quick tips to consider:

 - Never open email that is suspicious- things that would create suspicion would be the wrong email address, title of the email, poor grammar and misspellings.
 In addition, pay special attention to anything with an attachment or embedded link.

 - Do not do any social browsing or social networking on company workstations – this limits exposure to corrupt websites, infectious links and website browsing that leads to viruses

 As the world becomes smaller and the threats become larger security is going to have to be considered in every company regardless of size.
-Although technology can’t guarantee completely secure environments there are many simple and cost effective measure that companies of all sizes can consider to limit exposure which reduces risk for the organization.
+Although technology can’t guarantee completely secure environments there are many simple and cost-effective measures that companies of all sizes can consider to limit exposure which reduces the risk for the organization.